Planning a Trip

 • RESPECT WILDLIFE

 Treat the river bank with care.
 Do not pick or trample plants or flowers.
 Respect the wildlife; view from a safe distance and never feed.

 • BE CONSIDERATE OF OTHER VISITORS

-When on the river, avoid landing on posted and unposted private property, respect other visitors and respect the quality of their experience, be courteous.
+When on the river, do not land on posted private property.
+Respect other visitors and the quality of their experience.
+Be courteous, keep voices, music, and other noise at a reasonable level, and camp away from other groups when possible.
 Please clean up after yourself!
 It is a privilege to be able to camp along the river and we do not wish to have all land owners post their property because of a few bad apples.